Comprehensive editorial by Sun-Sentinel discusses impact of AOB reform and back to back years of hurricanes on Florida’s insurance rates

 Several thousands of complaints have been filed against C.R.
 Bard alleging that their IVC filters, meant to prevent pulmonary embolisms and stop blood clots, are failing- leading to perforated blood vessels.
 PWS is actively investigating IVC filter cases.
 If you believe you have been injured by a IVC filter manufactured by C.R.
 Bard or Cook Medical Inc. contact us today for a free initial case evaluation.

-Our central offices are conveniently located in the BB&T Corporate Center in downtown Fort Lauderdale, Florida.
+Our central offices are conveniently located in the BB&T Corporate Center in downtown Fort Lauderdale, Florida, with easy access from I-95.

 110 E Broward Blvd